-Hugh Aldous was last re-elected at the 2018 AGM and will therefore stand for election by shareholders at the forthcoming AGM, in accordance with the provisions of the company's Articles of Association.
+Linda Bell was last re-elected at the 2019 AGM and will therefore stand for election by shareholders at the forthcoming AGM, in accordance with the provisions of the company's Articles of Association.

-Linda Bell will next stand for election at the 2022 AGM and Robert Legget and William Dawkins will next stand for election by shareholders at the 2023 AGM, also in accordance with the provisions of the company's Articles of Association.
+Robert Legget and William Dawkins will next stand for election by shareholders at the 2023 AGM, also in accordance with the provisions of the company's Articles of Association.
+Hugh Aldous was re-elected in 2021 and therefore will next stand at the 2024 AGM.